 Why is Canada such a popular study destination?

-Canada has repeatedly come out on top as one of the most popular countries for international students.
-In fact, our research here at IDP Connect reveals Canada to be the 3rd most popular country overall.
-The question is what makes Canada so attractive?
-In this article we summarize some key findings about international students moving to Canada for their studies, looking at data from the Canadian Bureau for International Education (CBIE).
+Canada has long been one of the most popular destinations for international students.
+In fact, our research has shown it to be the most desired country of all. but what is it that makes studying in Canada so attractive?
+In this article we suggest a few reasons, supported by data from the Canadian Bureau for International Education (CBIE).

 So why exactly is Canada gaining popularity?
 One major factor is the opportunity to remain in the country after graduation.

-Canada is also known for its scenic beauty.
-Although you’ll need to focus on your studies, there will also be time for road trips and exploring the beautiful landscapes.
-It’s important to think about the local surroundings of where you’ll be studying because this can have a huge impact on your overall wellbeing and experience.
+Canada is also known for its beautiful scenery.
+Although you’ll need to focus on your studies, there will be time for road trips and exploring the country's breathtaking landscapes.
+When choosing exactly where you’ll study, consider what there is to see nearby.
+This can have a huge impact on your overall wellbeing and experience.

 Must read